det-lab/cdms-jupyterlab-mirror/building.md

 To actually build the image, just open a terminal and call:
 `$ bash ../cdms-jupyterlab/build.sh`

-From here, the script will
+And that's it!!
+From here, the script will:

 1. Source  `scripts/clone-repos` to clone or pull CDMS repos locally in `../cdms-jupyterlab/cdms-repos/`